William Christie (musician): Biography

 Christie studied art history at Harvard University, where he was briefly assistant conductor of the Harvard Glee Club.
 From 1966, he began studies at Yale University in music, where he was a student of harpsichordist Ralph Kirkpatrick.
 He was opposed to the Vietnam War, and served in a reserve officers course to avoid the draft.
 He subsequently taught at Dartmouth College.
 When his Dartmouth post was not renewed, Christie moved first to the United Kingdom (1970), and in 1971 to France.
 He was one of a number of young men who left the United States at this time because of disagreement with the Vietnam War, and in order to avoid the draft.
 In France, he became known for his interpretations of Baroque music, particularly French Baroque music, working with René Jacobs and others.
 He also performed contemporary music alongside baroque music with the Ensemble Five Centuries.

+As of December 2024, Christie was still actively conducting, in a production with Les Arts Florissants of Rameau's Les Fêtes d'Hébé at the Opéra-Comique in Paris.

 Christie took French citizenship in 1995.
 He was appointed Grand Croix de la Légion d'honneur in 2014 and he is an Officier in the Ordre des Arts et des Lettres.
 He was elected a member of the French Académie des Beaux-Arts on November 12, 2008, in the "Unattached members" section (Membres libres), at the seat formerly held by Marcel Marceau, Seat #1.
 The elaborate gardens Christie designed for his house in Thiré were designated as a monument historique in 2006.
 He has also received the Georges Pompidou Prize (2005) as well as the Liliane Bettencourt Choral Singing Prize, which was awarded by the Académie des Beaux-Arts in 2004.
 In 2002 he was awarded the Harvard Arts Medal.